 How do maintenance and performance bonds differ?

-Performance and maintenance bonds are commonly confused, but they’re required for different phases of the construction process.
+Many people confuse performance and maintenance bonds, but they come into play at different phases of the construction process.
 Both protect project owners from poor workmanship.
 You can get both of these bonds, along with a payment bond, at the same time – giving your partners peace of mind during and after the building process.

 Here are the key differences between and maintenance bond and a performance bond: